tmtxt/tmtxt.github.com/_drafts/2024-09-16-optimize-a-recursive-problem.md

 > If you have worked in any lisp-like language before (Emacs Lisp for example 😂), you will
 > immediately see the pattern.
 They are the `car` and `cdr` function in Elisp.

-From that, you can easily write the basic recursive function like this (in Javascript)
+From that, you can easily write a basic recursive function like this (in Javascript)

 ```javascript
 const sum = (arr) => {